ShadowMagic896/Unity-FirstPersonController/README.md

 It was a deep dive going for a 3D game before a 2D, but I'm getting the hang of things.

 If you wish to judge my code, you are welcome to go to Assets/Scripts for most of my code (any .cs files in there).
 Feel free to add an issue if something is wrong or could be done better.
-Also feel free to submit a pull request, if for some reason you have a reason to do that.
+Also feel free to submit a pull request, if for some reason you have a desire to do that.

 Made by Ryan Peckham (ShadowMagic896) on Feburary 24, 2022